mlflow/mlflow-export-import/tests/databricks_notebooks/README.md

   * For know only single notebooks are tested.
 Bulk notebooks tests are a TODO.
 * Currently these tests are a subset of the fine-grained OSS tests.
 Their main purpose is to ensure that the notebooks run without errors.
 * Unlike the OSS tests which use two source and destination tracking servers, the Databricks tests use one tracking server (workspace).
 Imported object have `_imported_` added to the end of their name.
-Using a source and destination workspaces is a TODO.
+Using a source and destination workspaces is a WIP.
-*  XX

 ## Setup